-Eliminating these filters allows you to just Be with the other person, free from assumptions and self-conscious self-talk.
-To NOT project your insecurities onto them, to simply Be there with the other person, in that moment.
+Eliminating these filters allows you to Be with the other person.
+Free from assumptions and self-conscious self-talk.
+To NOT project your insecurities onto them, to Be there with the other person, in that moment.

-One of the key aspects of a healthy SOC (no pun intended), is an individual’s ability to adapt to ever-changing situations.
-This includes overall health, acute disease diagnoses, even things as seemingly mundane as a cold.
-This ability to adjust is key because, without it, people can end up wallowing in the ‘what-if’s’ of a situation, and that tends to lead to a downward spiral that it can be difficult to pull out of.
+One of the key aspects to a healthy SOC (no pun intended) is an individual’s ability to adapt to changing situations.
+This includes health, acute disease diagnoses, even things as mundane as a cold.
+This ability to adjust is key because without it people can end up wallowing in the ‘what-if’s’ of a situation.
+That tends to lead to a downward spiral that it can be difficult to pull out of.

-When you combine this idea of adaptability, a high SOC, and wellness as a moving target – you begin to understand that it’s going to take some experimentation, some trial and error even, before you find the path to wellness that’s right…for YOU.
-Understanding this is the first step to that high SOC, and therefore more adaptability and willingness to experiment and to not let one path being a wrong turn keep you from trying another.
+Now you’ve combined this idea of adaptability, a high SOC, and wellness as a moving target.
+Now you begin to understand that it’s going to take some experimentation to find the path to wellness that’s right for YOU.
+Understanding this is the first step to that high SOC.
+More adaptability and willingness to experiment means you are less likely to allow one wrong path to keep you from trying another.